 Deploying your static Zola website on Sourcehut Pages is very simple.

-.build.yml file in your root folder of your Zola project and push your changes to the Sourcehut git/hg repository.
-To create your
+.build.yml manifest file in the root folder of your Zola project and push your changes to the

-sources, build and upload the generated static files to
+This manifest will clone your source code, build the website and upload the generated static files to the domain

 From this template you need to customize the variable